syncfusion-content/fileformat-docs/File-Formats/XlsIO/Excel-to-JSON-Conversion.md

   IWorkbook workbook = application.Workbooks.Open(inputStream);
   IWorksheet worksheet = workbook.Worksheets[0];
   //Custom range
-  IRange range = worksheet.Range["A1:D5"];
+  IRange range = worksheet.Range["A2:A5"];

-  //Saving the Range as JSON file stream
-  MemoryStream outputStream = new MemoryStream();
+  //Saves the Range to a JSON filestream, as schema by default MemoryStream outputStream = new MemoryStream();
   workbook.SaveAsJson(outputStream, range);